thoughtbot/guides/security/application.md

 attack.

 Anything not in the list are things you cannot use as a reason to do something.
-Since the list is prioritized, you can use it to help it to prioritize tickets or split tickets.
+Since the list is prioritized, you can use it to help to prioritize tickets or split tickets.

 ## Library updates